Relating Checkpoint Update Probabilities to Momentum Parameters in Single-Loop Variance Reduction Methods: Notations and Assumptions

 For a differentiable function $f$, its gradient at $x$ is denoted by $\nabla f(x)$.
 The Euclidean norm of a vector $x\in \mathbb{R}^{d}$ is denoted as $\Vert x\Vert$.
 The set of all non-negative integers is denoted as $\mathbb{N}$, and the set of all positive integers is denoted as $\mathbb{N}^+$.
 The set $\{1,2,\cdots,n \}$ is denoted by $[n]$.
 The symbol $\mathbb{E}$ denotes the expectation of a random element, and $\mathbb{E}_{X}$ denotes an expectation over the randomness of a random variable $X$ while conditioning on all other random variables.

 We define computational costs by making use of the IFO framework of \cite{agarwal2015lower}, where we assume that sampling an index $i$ and computing the pair $(f_i(x),\nabla f_i(x))$ incurs a unit of cost.
 In the composite general convex setting, $x$ is called an $\epsilon$-accurate solution iff $\mathbb{E} \left\{ F(x)-F(x^*)\right\} \leq \epsilon$, where $x^*$ is a solution to the problem (\ref{problem setting}).
-The IFO complexity is the minimum IFO calls needed to reach an $\epsilon$-accurate solution.
+The IFO complexity is the minimum IFO calls needed to reach an $\epsilon$-accurate solution and is denoted by $C_{comp}$.

 In this work, the following standard assumptions will be made throughout:

 \textbf{A1} The optimization problem (\ref{problem setting}) has at least a solution, and we denote one fixed solution as $x^{*}$.